Edge expansion of a graph: SDP-based computational strategies: Introduction

 \section{Introduction}

 Let $G = (V,E)$ be a simple connected graph on $n \ge 3$ vertices and with $m$ edges.
-A \emph{cut} $(S,S^{\prime})$, for any $\emptyset\neq S\subset V$ and $S' = V \setminus S$, in $G$ is a partition of its vertices, and the \emph{cut-set} $\partial S$ is the edges between $S$ and $S^{\prime}$.
+A \emph{cut} $(S,S^{\prime})$, for any $\emptyset\neq S\subset V$ and $S' = V \setminus S$, in $G$ is a partition of its vertices.
 The \emph{(unweighted) edge expansion}, also called the \emph{Cheeger constant} or \emph{isoperimetric number} or \emph{sparsest cut}, of $G$ is a ratio that measures the relative number of edges across any vertex partition.
 It is defined as

 where $\partial S = \{(i,j)\in E : i \in S,\, j\in S^\prime \}$ is the cut-set associated with any vertex subset~$S \subset V$, and $S^{\prime}=V\setminus S$.
 This constant is positive if and only if the graph is connected, and the exact value tells us that the number of edges across any cut in $G$ is at least $\h$ times the number of vertices in the smaller partition.
-A weighted definition of edge expansion called the \emph{conductance} of a graph, is
+Another version of edge expansion that accounts for vertex degrees is called the \emph{conductance} of a graph.
+It is defined as

 where $\vol(S) = \sum_{v\in S}\degree(v)$, and the second equality is due to $\vol(S) + \vol(S^{\prime}) = 2m$.

 Edge expansions arise in the study of expander graphs, for which there is a rich body of literature with applications in network science, coding theory, cryptography, complexity theory, cf.~\cite{sarnak2004communications,hoory2006expander,goldreich2011basic}.
 A graph with $\h \ge c$, for some constant $c > 0$, is called a $c$-expander.
 A graph with $\h < 1$ is said to have a bottleneck since there are not too many edges across it.
 A threshold for good expansion properties is having $\h \ge 1$, which is desirable in many of the above applications.
 The famous Mihail-Vazirani conjecture \cite{mihail1992expansion,feder92matroids} in polyhedral combinatorics claims that the graph (1-skeleton) of any 0/1-polytope has edge expansion at least~1.
 This has been proven to be true for several combinatorial polytopes \cite{mihail1992expansion,kaibel2004expansion} and bases-exchange graphs of matroids \cite{Anari2019}, and a weaker form was established recently for random 0/1-polytopes \cite{leroux2023randompolytopes}.
 Lattice polytopes were constructed in \cite{gupte2019dantzigfigures} with the property that in every dimension their graphs lie on the threshold of being good expanders (i.e., $\h = 1$).